Fickle markets, volume surge a boon to brokers

-NEW YORK Sharp spikes in trading volumes amid the recent market rout have been a blessing for big Wall Street brokerage firms, which have suffered through several quarters of muted market activity.
+NEW YORK, Aug 11 Sharp spikes in trading volumes amid the recent market rout have been a blessing for big Wall Street brokerage firms, which have suffered through several quarters of muted market activity.

 Over the past several days, fierce market swings have caused trading volumes and volatility measures to soar.
 Trading in U.S. stocks has ranged between 10 billion and 18 billion shares for the past five sessions, levels near an all-time high set during the "flash crash" in 2010.

-CME Group Inc, the biggest operator of U.S. futures exchanges, said a record 25.7 million contracts changed hands across all asset classes on Tuesday, August 9, with futures and options in gold and the Australian dollar in particular setting new records.
+CME Group Inc (CME.O), the biggest operator of U.S. futures exchanges, said a record 25.7 million contracts changed hands across all asset classes on Tuesday, Aug.
+9, with futures and options in gold and the Australian dollar in particular setting new records.

-Such conditions can be highly profitable for trading desks at brokers like Goldman Sachs Group Inc and Morgan Stanley, which entered the market rout awash in liquidity, a solid base for profits during market stress.
+Such conditions can be highly profitable for trading desks at brokers like Goldman Sachs Group Inc (GS.N) and Morgan Stanley (MS.N), which entered the market rout awash in liquidity, a solid base for profits during market stress.

 "In times like this, trading desks get swamped with tickets and brokerages earn fees in the middle of those trades," said Joshua Brown, a vice president at money management firm Fusion Analytics Investment Partners.